 In a medium sized mixing bowl, add the black rice, ¾ of the bacon breadcrumbs ¾ of the asparagus and dressing.
 Mix until well combined.

 Place the mixture onto the plate.
 Add the purple broccolini and the rest of the asparagus and bacon breadcrumbs on top.

 This salad is to be served immediately as the dressing will make the breadcrumbs go a little soggy if left for too long.

 This black rice salad certainly has a lot of cooking elements but I can assure you it’s worth the effort.
 This is a great salad to put together if you have a special occasion or if you simply want to impress your guests.
 Let the purple broccolini and punchy, salty flavours from the bacon and anchovy dressing do the talking!

 Rustic Black Rice Salad with Purple Broccolini

 - Turn on the oven and set it at 180°C or 350°F.

 - Wash the uncooked black rice thoroughly.
-Add the black rice and water into a saucepan and bring to a boil over medium to high heat.
+Add the black rice and water into a small saucepan and bring to a boil over medium to high heat.
 Cover the saucepan and reduce to a simmer for 30 minutes.
 Once it’s cooked, turn the heat off and let it sit for a further 10 minutes.

 - Wash the purple broccolini and pat dry.
 Trim 2 cm off the ends of the purple broccolini stems.
 In a medium sized mixing bowl, coat it with 2 tbsp of olive oil and season with salt.
 On a sheet pan, lay the purple broccolini out evenly and place in the oven at 180°C or 350°F for 15 minutes.
 Remove and set aside to cool.